 - A warm November is the sign of a bad Winter.

 - As high as the weeds grow, So will the bank of snow.

 - Thunder in the Fall foretells a cold Winter.

-It’s too early to know on this one, so we’ll check back in come December to see if it’s true that a green Christmas means a white Easter.
-If there’s thunder during Christmas week, the Winter will be anything but meek.
+- Check back in at the year’s end to see if it’s true that a green Christmas means a white Easter, and if there’s thunder during Christmas week, the Winter will be anything but meek.

-What have you observed in your piece of the world?
+What have you observed so far in your piece of the world?